Review checklist book

 Step 5: Verify Inventory

-Inventory means taking stock of all the items, goods, merchandise, and materials in a store.
-The number of items is counted to make sure the records agree.
+The year-end closing inventory count is a critical physical and financial check on the organization's stock, including items, goods, merchandise, and materials in a store.
+Inventory verification ensures that the items listed in accounting records align with the physical stock, reducing any errors.
 It means that no item is missing or hiding away.
-This is how the business knows precisely how many items it has in stock.
+The verification affects the year-end closing balance sheet by reflecting assets accurately.
+This is how a business knows precisely how many items it has in stock.

 Employee benefits are like that extra candy that comes with a job.
-Accountants verify that health insurance and retirement plans have been recorded properly.
-It is like making sure everyone gets their share of snacks at a party; in this case, it is work-related bonuses.
+Accounting professionals verify that employee benefits, such as health insurance and retirement plans have been recorded properly in the financial reports.
+The review ensures that an organization's responsibilities towards its workers are updated, establishing an accurate presentation of a company's long-term liabilities.
+It is like making sure everyone gets their share of snacks at a party; in this case, it is work-related bonuses

 Step 8: Tax Preparation

-Tax preparation includes returns of federal, state, or local tax returns.
+Tax preparation includes collecting financial reports and documents to calculate tax liabilities at the federal, state, or local levels.
 Taxes are like a piece of your birthday cake you give to the government.
 And as tax season approaches, accountants begin to get everything in order.
 It is like making sure you have got all the ingredients before you can bake a cake--in this case, all of the financial records must be ready for tax submission.

 Step 9: Treasure Hunt for Valuables

+Treasure hunt for valuables entails a crucial step of asset verification process during year-end accounting.
 Assets are the treasures of a business.
-These treasures are checked by accountants to see whether they are still in good shape and are being used to their full advantage.
+Accountants check these assets to see whether they are still in good shape and are being used to their full advantage.
+The goal is to assess the operational status and value of the assets, which are included into the year-end valuation.
 It is like keeping your favorite games in working order.
 This step accounts for and properly manages the business 'valuables.

 Step 10: Prepayments and Accruals

 Accruals are like saving up for future bills, while prepayments are like paying bills while you still have them.
+Therefore, accruals represent incurred but not yet paid bills while prepayments are payments made in advance.
 These are looked over by accountants to make sure that everything gets counted in the appropriate time frame.
 It is like throwing everything into a suit case just in case you need it.
 In this case, you have to plan for future financial obligations.

 Also read: Year-End Close: Why It Matters And How To Do It Right